As Long as They're Happy

 As Long as They're Happy is a 1955 British musical comedy film directed by J. Lee Thompson and starring Jack Buchanan, Susan Stephen and Diana Dors.
-It is based on the 1953 play of the same name by Vernon Sylvaine.
-It was shot at Pinewood Studios near London with sets designed by the art director Michael Stringer.
+It was written by Alan Melville based on the 1953 play of the same title by Vernon Sylvaine.
+It was shot in Eastmancolor at Pinewood Studios near London with sets designed by the art director Michael Stringer.

+Producer Raymond Stross called it "a comedy with music".

 Plot

-The film is about a US singer named Bobby Denver, who is known as the "Crying Crooner" (a la Johnnie Ray), who stays with a stockbroker's family by mistake when he comes to England.
-The stockbroker, played by Jack Buchanan, has three very pretty daughters with the youngest Gwen (played by Janette Scott) madly in love with him so much she wants to marry him.
-Eventually, the stodgy stockbroker deals with his wife and daughter as well as his maid Linda (played by Joan Sims, who keeps fainting every time Bobby sings) being so infatuated.
+American singer Bobby Denver, known as the "Crying Crooner" (a la Johnnie Ray) stays with a stockbroker's family by mistake when he comes to England.
+The stockbroker has three very pretty daughters, with the youngest, Gwen, so madly in love with him that she wants to marry him.
+Eventually, the stodgy stockbroker deals with his wife and daughter as well as his maid Linda, who keeps fainting every time Bobby sings.